ihmeuw/vivarium_research/docs/source/model_design/programming_vivarium/overview_engineering_files/index.rst

 Information included here:

-- Which components will be included in a model run (e.g., maybe you wish to run a model with interventions "turned off")
+- Which components (including observers) will be included in a model run (e.g., maybe you wish to run a model with interventions "turned off")
 - Population size, seed count, and draw count
 - The time the simulation runs for and time step size
 - Any stratifications for observers